DjangoGirls/tutorial/en/django_start_project/README.md

 >     This should display a long random string, perfect to use a secret key for your brand new Django web site.
 >     We will now paste this key into a `.env` file that Glitch will only show you if you are the owner of the web site.
 >
->   * Create a file `.env` at the root of your project and add the following property in it :
+>   * Create a file `.env` at the root of your project and add the following property in it:
 >     {% filename %}.env{% endfilename %}
 >     ```bash
 >     # Here, inside the single quotes, you can cut and paste the random key generated above